Binomial Generalized Linear Models: Caesarian Birth Study

 Note

-The documentation of glm() about what it is reporting for the deviance may be misleading, because it ignores the fact that deviance only becomes twice the log-likelihood difference when rescaled by the dispersion.
+The documentation of stats::glm() on what it is reporting for the deviance may be misleading, because it ignores the fact that the deviance only becomes twice the log-likelihood difference when rescaled by the dispersion.
+In the binomial and Poisson cases, the scaled deviance will be the same as the unscaled deviance, because the dispersion is simply 1.

 We can now consider the significance of each of the variables